 We are all passengers aboard Spaceship Earth, which is flying through space at a speed of 67,000 mph as we race around the Sun.
 Of course the Sun itself is flying through space at 450,000 mph, and taking us with it.
 And if you consider the Milky Way galaxy that contains our Sun is also flying through space at well over a million mph, our Spaceship Earth is actually moving along at quite a clip, and taking us on quite a journey.

 It is a large spaceship, 7,900 miles in diameter, although the actual living quarters comprise only a tiny fraction of its overall size.
 The ground we stand on is merely a thin crust that extends only a few miles below our feet.
 And this crust is not even one solid piece, but broken up into several separate pieces known as tectonic plates.
 Plates that are not fixed in place, but floating on a deep ocean of extremely hot molten rock, known as magma.
 For underneath its thin, fragile crust, our Earth is mostly liquid.
-It is a maelstrom of liquid rock, becoming hotter and hotter the deeper it goes.
+It is a maelstrom of liquid and semi liquid rock, becoming hotter and hotter the deeper it goes.
 The first 1,800 miles down is called the mantle.
 Then it becomes Earth's outer core, where the magma is the same temperature as the surface of the Sun.
 And then it gets hotter still.
 But nearing the center of our planet the pressure is so great, that even with the extreme heat, Earth's inner core is compressed into a solid ball of iron almost as big as the Moon.

 The giant, spinning iron core as large as the Moon and as hot as the Sun is the engine that powers Spaceship Earth.
 It creates enormous plumes of molten rock that boil up to the surface, roll off the bottom of the crust as they cool, and fall back down towards the core again.
 This is a continuous cyclic phenomenon that occurs all over the planet.
 If the superheated molten rock finds a weak spot in the crust, it bursts out, and a volcano forms.
 Sometimes the energy of the magma disturbs the fragile crust, causing it to tremble and move, and where the tectonic plates meet, earthquakes and tsunamis are born.